rsksmart/RSKIPs/IPs/RSKIP171.md

 ## Abstract

-The porpouse of this RSKIP is to be fully compatible with [EIP-211](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-211.md). `RETURNDATACOPY` and `RETURNDATASIZE` opcodes have already been implemented in previous RSKIPs, but still, there were some cases for call-like opcodes needed to be implemented.
+The purpose of this RSKIP is to be fully compatible with [EIP-211](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-211.md). `RETURNDATACOPY` and `RETURNDATASIZE` opcodes have already been implemented in previous RSKIPs, but still, there were some cases for call-like opcodes needed to be implemented.

 Now with this RSKIP we have a mechanism to allow returning arbitrary-length data inside the EVM ([EIP-211](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-211.md)).